 In this course students will study films from the last twenty years in Spain.
 The films selected will in different ways express representations of identity in Spain.
-We will explore issues such as national and regional identities, linguistic diversity and national identity, Spanishness, the representation of gypsy culture, cultural memory, history on screen, urban versus rural experience, cultural diversity, immigration and the portrayal of gender within new family paradigms.
-The films to be studied are as follows*:
+We will explore issues such as national and regional identities, linguistic diversity and national identity, Spanishness, cultural memory, history on screen, urban versus rural experience, cultural diversity, immigration and the portrayal of gender within new family paradigms.
+Films may include*:

 *possibly subject to change – this will be confirmed in the first class.

 Bordwell and Thompson, Film Art: An Introduction (New York: McGraw Hill, any edition).